avishekdutta14/iMAGine/README.md

 2. [Prokka](https://github.com/tseemann/prokka) (a fast one) - Same as mentioned [before](https://github.com/avishekdutta14/IMAGINE#for-annotating-assembled-contigs-whole-metagenome).
 But be sure to select the correct mode of annotation.
 And use the correct flag for [-kingdom](https://github.com/tseemann/prokka#command-line-options).
 You can also play around with the other [parameters](https://github.com/tseemann/prokka#command-line-options)
 3. [Prodigal](https://github.com/hyattpd/Prodigal) followed by annotation using KEGG or other databases - Same as mentioned [before](https://github.com/avishekdutta14/IMAGINE#for-annotating-assembled-contigs-whole-metagenome).
 But be sure to use the correct parameters.
 For genomes use [BLASTKoala](https://www.kegg.jp/blastkoala/) server for KEGG-based annotation.
 4. [RAST](https://rast.nmpdr.org/rast.cgi) - RAST annotation is done based on subsystems technology.
 It is an online platform and gives you a wide array of results.
+5. [PGAP](https://www.ncbi.nlm.nih.gov/genome/annotation_prok/) - This tool can be found both [online](https://www.ncbi.nlm.nih.gov/genome/annotation_prok/) and [offline](https://github.com/ncbi/pgap).
+The offline tool is appropriate for researchers planning on submitting genomes to NCBI.
+The online version can be accessed after submission of the genome to NCBI database.
+An overview of the pipeline can be found [here](https://www.ncbi.nlm.nih.gov/genome/annotation_prok/process/).
+6. [eggNOG](http://eggnog5.embl.de/#/app/home) - This tool can also be used for genome.
+Please refer to [metagenome annotation section]() for more details.

 ## How to cite